ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/26_Electrical/260513 Medium Voltage Cables _ Underground Dist.md

 7. PRODUCTS
 8. standard products
    1. Material and equipment shall be the standard product of a manufacturer regularly engaged in the manufacturer of the product and shall essentially duplicate items that have been in satisfactory use for at least two years prior to bid opening.
 Items of the same classification shall be identical including equipment, assemblies, parts, and components.
-9. Shielded Medium Voltage Cable*   1.
-Manufacturers
+9. Shielded Medium Voltage Cable
+	1. Manufacturers
    1. Cablec Industrial Cable Co.

 ## General